RayKlefstad/ICS46/README.md

 The `git clone` command also establishes the private course repository at `ICS46` as a `remote` connection called `origin`. `origin` is an alias (short nickname) for `git@github.com:klefstad-teaching/ics46-<StudentName>.git` so that you don't have to type that long connection path every time.
 You can then  `checkout` files from `origin`for all the future Homeworks (from the different branches named `hw0`, `hw1`...)---but **only after they are announced as available on Ed**!

-With this complete, you can switch to the `HW0` branch to start on homework 0.2!
+With these steps complete, after you read about the Tools below, you can switch to the `hw0` branch to start on Homework 0.2!

 ## Tools